mistu7debnath/Cloud-computing-Lab/Assignment-2/README.md

 9. The newly created VM will appear in VirtualBox.

 Important: When cloning a VM, a new MAC address should be generated for the cloned VM.
 This prevents both VMs from having the same network identity and helps avoid network connectivity problems.

+Step 3: Start Both Virtual Machines
+Start the first VM.
+Start the second VM.
+Wait until both Linux systems have completely booted.
+Open the Terminal in both VMs.

+Both VMs should now be running simultaneously.